MattAlexS/DNAclassifier/README.md

 Explanation of Approach

-I decided to take the approach of solving this problem with an evolutionary algorithm very much like the one's you described to us in the Topics in Bioinformatics class.
+I decided to take the approach of solving this problem with an evolutionary algorithm very much like the those described in the Topics in Bioinformatics class.
 In particular the Side Effect Machine with Ring Optimization seemed very fitting and so I did my best to replicate that.